 b.
 A collaborative law participation agreement does not terminate if a collaborative lawyer, on behalf of a party requests that a tribunal incorporate a settlement agreement into a final judgment.
-A request of a tribunal to issue emergency relief to protect the health, safety, welfare or interests of the party (or defend against such a request), upon commencement of such an action, will terminate the collaborative law process in accordance with Section 6 (b) (2).
+A request of Commencement of an action requesting that a tribunal to issue emergency relief to protect the health, safety, welfare or interests of the a party (or the defendes against such a request), upon commencement of such an action, will terminate the collaborative law process in accordance with Section 6 b.(2).

 c.
-Notwithstanding section 6 b.(3), and subject to subsection b. of this section, if a collaborative lawyer is discharged or ceases representation of a party in accordance with the limitation of representation clause of a collaborative law participation agreement, the collaborative process continues if, not later than 30 days after the date of notice of the discharge or cessation of representation is sent to the parties, as required by subsection a., the unrepresented party:
+Notwithstanding section 6 b.(3), and subject to subsection b. of this section, if a collaborative lawyer is discharged or ceases representation of a party in accordance with the limitation of representation clause of a collaborative law participation agreement, the collaborative process continues if, not later than 30 days after the date of notice of the discharge or cessation of representation is sent to the parties, as required by pursuant to subsection a. of this section, the unrepresented party: